cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     // iterate all but the last two chains for i := 0; i < len(chains)-2; i++ {

-        previousChain := chains[i]   // previous chains state root is on currentChain and is the source chain for i==0. currentChain  := chains[i+1] // currentChain is where the proof is queried and generated nextChain     := chains[i+2] // nextChain holds the state root of the currentChain
+        previousChain := chains[i]   // previous chains state root is on currentChain and is the sending chain for i==0. currentChain  := chains[i+1] // currentChain is where the proof is queried and generated nextChain     := chains[i+2] // nextChain holds the state root of the currentChain

         // height of previous chain client state on current chain consensusHeight := currentChain.GetClientStateHeight(previousChain.ClientID)

-        // height of current chain state on next chain proofHeight := nextChain.GetClientStateHeight(currentChain.ClientID)
-        abortTransactionUnless(consensusHeight >= proofHeight) // ensure that nextChain's client state is update to date
+        // this check assumes the relayer has updated the client on the next chain to the latest height and we verify that here. proofHeight := nextChain.GetClientStateHeight(currentChain.ClientID) // height of current chain state on next chain abortTransactionUnless(consensusHeight <= proofHeight) // ensure that nextChain's client state is update to date

         // consensus state of previous chain on current chain at consensusHeight which is the height of previous chain client state on current chain consensusState := currentChain.GetConsensusStateAtHeight(previousChain.ClientID, consensusHeight)

-        // prefixed key for consensus state of previous chain consensusKey := host.FullConsensusStateKey(previousChain.ClientID, consensusHeight)
+        // key for consensus state of previous chain consensusKey := host.FullConsensusStateKey(previousChain.ClientID, consensusHeight)

         // proof of previous chain's consensus state at consensusHeight on currentChain at proofHeight consensusProof, _ := currentChain.QueryProofAtHeight(consensusKey, proofHeight.GetRevisionHeight())

-        // create the merkle path with the chain's prefix key prefixedKey := currentChain.GetMerklePath(consensusKey)
+        // create a prefixed key
+        prefixedKey := currentChain.GetMerklePath(consensusKey)

         // prepend the proofs so they are ordered from receiving end towards sending end